Matleo/EthereumERC721Tokens/README.md

 System to provide a generic Token inheritance

 ## Developement
-This section is intended for developer infomation
+This section is intended for developer information

 ### References